getpelican/pelican-plugins/Readme.rst

 Sitemap                   Generates plain-text or XML sitemaps

+Slim                      Render theme template files via Plim, a Python port of Slim, instead of Jinja

 Static comments           Allows you to add static comments to an article

 Subcategory               Adds support for subcategories